OpenBankingToolkit/openbanking-reference-implementation/README.md

 #### Install the CA in FireFox truststore

-For a reason, Firefox has decided to not read the system truststore but to have it's own.
-Therefore, you need to add the certificates in firefox trusted certificates.
+Firefox does not read the system truststore but instead implements it's own.
+Therefore, you need to add the certificates to firefox trusted certificates.

 Find the certificate sections in Privacy & Security